OpenOTP Windows Login & RDS – Supports Windows 7-11, Server 2012+, push/OTP/FIDO2.

 OpenOTP is compatible with local directories such as Active Directory (AD) and LDAP, providing extensive support for on-premise environments.
 Additionally, it is natively integrated with EntraID, Okta, Google, Ping Identity, One Identity, and many other identity providers, enabling simple integration across diverse IAM systems.

-Choose the method that best suits you
+Choose the right method

 Authentication Methods